 Regardless of these advantages, we seem to forget that everything we do in that digital world is a contribution.
 It’s a contribution that remains there in digital form even if we no longer see it for ourselves.
 It’s a place where the content we post can never be taken back.
 This is why I believe that the real win is in “Bringing Value” online.

 Thoughtful intentions will set your business apart from your competition.
-If your intention to incessantly talk about yourself online, that doesn’t bring value to others.
+If your intention is to talk about yourself online incessantly, that doesn’t bring value to others.
 Remember that there’s more than just you out there in the Digital World, so let me ask you this: What if you switched your intention into helping others rather than just yourself?
 That change in mindset will bring value and will make all the difference in your marketing efforts.